-Prevention of dental diseases in animals is one of the most important tasks of veterinary.
-The prevention of diseases of teeth and soft tissues of the oral cavity, is the prevention of general animal diseases, the occurrence of which is often associated with the presence of focal infection in the oral cavity.
+Periodontal Disease and its prevention in the Veterinary is one of the most critical tasks.
+Dealing with pet’s teeth diseases and soft tissues of the oral cavity is the prevention of widespread animal diseases, the occurrence of which is associated with the presence of focal infection in the oral cavity.

-Hygienist treatment is an active system of therapeutic and preventive veterinary dental care for animals, which allows cure not only the disease of the oral cavity but also prevent possible complications to other organs and body systems.
+Hygienist treatment is an active system of therapeutic and preventive veterinary dental care for animals, which allows cure not only the disease of the oral cavity but also prevents possible complications to other organs and body systems.

 As early as Stage Two, you may see signs of bleeding and pain in your pet’s mouth, including trouble eating, grumpiness if touched in the face or mouth, and reluctance in games like tug-o-war.